AtillaYasar/mindmaps-plus/readme.md

 # version 0.1
 - it's version 0.1, so dont expect good documentation, code, or explanations.
-- though i just want to say, the app works if you can deal with the slight jankiness, which is the reason i stopped updating it to begin with
+- though i just want to say, the app works if you can learn how it works and deal with the slight jankiness, which is the reason i stopped updating it to begin with

 ## how to run
 - click the green   code v   thing